When Zeno of Cyprus was shipwrecked and stranded on Athens, he wasn’t expecting any good to happen.

 Modern-day capitalism has given us an abundance of options.

 Whether it’s food, travel, or entertainment, we have far more to work with than our predecessors did.
 Yet, this hasn’t clearly benefited us.
-When presented with so many options, we become paralysed by indecision.
+When presented with so many options, we become paralyzed by indecision.

 This is known as the paradox of choice.
 Our brains haven’t been able to keep up with modern day advances and are overwhelmed when presented with so much information.
 Because it’s so difficult to make a choice, the default choice is to maintain the status quo.